-"Temporary exhibit space" means designated indoor or outdoor display area reserved for University persons and University organizations' use, as managed by the dean of students, where a University person or organization may erect a temporary exhibit as permitted by Subsection 13-503.
-These areas are part of the University's limited public forum and not open to members of the public.
+Temporary Exhibit Space: Means designated indoor or outdoor display area reserved for university persons and university organizations use, as managed by the dean of students, where a university person or organization may erect a temporary exhibit as permitted by section II.I.
+These areas are part of the university's limited public forum and not open to members of the public.

-"University holiday" and "skeleton crew days" means days identified in the holiday schedule published by the Office of Human Resource Services.
-If a deadline defined in this Policy falls on a Saturday, Sunday, University holiday, or skeleton crew day that deadline will be moved to the next day.
+University Holiday / Skeleton Crew Days: Means days identified in the holiday schedule published by the Office of Human Resources.
+If a deadline defined in this policy falls on a Saturday, Sunday, university holiday, or skeleton crew day that deadline will be moved to the next day.

-"University person or organization" includes academic and administrative units, registered students, sponsored students, faculty, and staff organizations, and individual students, faculty members, and staff members.
+University Person or Organization: Includes academic and administrative units, registered students, sponsored students, faculty, and staff organizations, and individual students, faculty members, and staff members.

-III.
+IV.
 Relevant Federal and State Statutes